lyndon025/playtested/src/content/article/legacy/2023-07-27-greater-than-the-sum-of-its-parts--review---ashfall.md

-## +Gunplay is satisfying, with emphasis on accuracy and precision over guns blazing
+- Gunplay is satisfying, with emphasis on accuracy and precision over guns blazing

-## +JRPG style overworld map exploration, role-playing, and decision making
+- JRPG style overworld map exploration, role-playing, and decision making

-## +Talent respecs are totally free and can be done anytime
+- Talent respecs are totally free and can be done anytime

-## +Crossplay and cross-progression between Mobile and PC
+- Crossplay and cross-progression between Mobile and PC## Cons

-## Cons

 -The story premise is interesting but feels underutilized